-Some Limited Edition A5 aircraft are equipped with a Garmin GTR 20 communication radio, a Garmin GTX 45R Mode S ADS-B Out/In transponder, a Garmin G3X TouchTM flight display, and an ACK E-04 406 MHz emergency locator transmitter (ELT).
+Some aircraft are equipped with a Garmin GTR 20 communication radio, a Garmin GTX 45R Mode S ADS-B Out/In transponder, a Garmin G3X Touch[TM] flight display, and an ACK E-04 406 MHz emergency locator transmitter (ELT).

 The VHF radio, supplied by Garmin, allows two-way communication and the monitoring of two frequencies at the same time.
-The GTR 20 remote transceiver is installed remotely inside the left-hand side of the nose of the aircraft and is controlled through the Garmin G3X TouchTM display and the push-to-talk buttons on both the pilot and passenger control sticks.
+The GTR 20 remote transceiver is installed remotely inside the left-hand side of the nose of the aircraft and is controlled through the Garmin G3X Touch[TM] display and the push-to-talk buttons on both the pilot and passenger control sticks.
 The antenna with VHF radio is located on top of the horizontal tail of the aircraft.
-For more details on operating the communication radio via the Garmin G3X TouchTM display, see the following document which is supplied with your aircraft: Garmin Part Number 190-01754-00 Rev. M - Garmin G3X TouchTM Pilot's Guide (Section 4 CNS Interface).
+For more details on operating the communication radio via the Garmin G3X Touch[TM] display, see the following document which is supplied with your aircraft: Garmin Part Number 190-01754-00 Rev. M - Garmin G3X Touch[TM] Pilot's Guide (Section 4 CNS Interface).

 The GTX 45R, also supplied by Garmin, is a remote mounted Mode S transponder with ADS-B in and out capability.
-It is installed inside the left side of the nose of the aircraft next to the VHF radio, and is controlled through the Garmin G3X TouchTM display.
+It is installed inside the left side of the nose of the aircraft next to the VHF radio, and is controlled through the Garmin G3X Touch[TM] display.
 The antenna for the transponder is located on top of the engine cowling.
 The antenna for the GPS position source is located on the crossbeam.
-For more details on operating the transponder and utilizing the information provided by ADS-B In, see Garmin Part Number 190-01754-00 Rev. M - Garmin G3X TouchTM Pilot's Guide (Section 4.11 Remote Transponder Interface).
+For more details on operating the transponder and utilizing the information provided by ADS-B In, see Garmin Part Number 190-01754-00 Rev. M - Garmin G3X Touch[TM] Pilot's Guide (Section 4.11 Remote Transponder Interface).

-The Garmin G3X TouchTM flight display offers primary flight display (PFD) functionality as a backup system to the A5 standard gauges, dynamic moving map capability for navigation/situational awareness, and an engine indication system (EIS) display intended for both backup system purposes and more in depth monitoring of engine parameters.
+The Garmin G3X Touch[TM] flight display offers primary flight display (PFD) functionality as a backup system to the A5 standard gauges, dynamic moving map capability for navigation/situational awareness, and an engine indication system (EIS) display intended for both backup system purposes and more in depth monitoring of engine parameters.

-The ELT, supplied by ACK Technologies, is installed below the center console and sends out a distress signal when manually or automatically activated.
-The ELT can be manually activated through the remote control located on the left-hand side of the overhead console.
-The antenna for ELT is located on the engine cowling aft of the transponder antenna.
+The ELT, supplied by ACK Technologies, is installed below the center console and sends out a distressed signal when manually or automatically activated.
+The ELT can be manually activated through the remote control located on the left-side of the overhead console.
+The antenna for the ELT is located on the engine cowling and is located forward of the transponder antenna.